Exercise can seem overwhelming, especially in the midst of the coronavirus pandemic.

 Need inspiration to stay active at home?

-Fortunately, walking, jogging, and biking are still on the table.
-But if you’re looking for other activities, the internet is full of resources to keep you motivated and get your heart rate up.
+If you’re looking for something other than walking, jogging, or biking, the internet is full of resources to keep you motivated and get your heart rate up.

 Check out YouTube for thousands of exercise videos, including options for kids if you’ve got little ones with lots of energy.
 And if you have a membership to a gym, yoga studio, or other fitness studio, check in with them to see if they’re offering virtual classes.
 Many offer live classes on Zoom or have posted pre-recorded classes on YouTube.